Anastasiya Novikava

 Multi-factor authentication systems use more than biometric scanners and hardware tokens.
 MFA can also leverage contextual information about individual users and their devices.

 Users move.
 They won’t always be located at home.
-And if employees request access from elsewhere, MFA systems ask them for additional information.
+If employees request access from elsewhere, MFA systems ask them for additional information.
 That complicates matters for laptop or smartphone thieves with access to worker devices.

-More advanced authentication factors are also available for extremely high-security situations.
+More advanced authentication factors are also available for highly high-security situations.
 Techniques like liveness testing and biometric keyboard verification provide maximum information about user identities.
-These contextual factors represent an extremely strong barrier against data thieves when used with physical tokens.
+These contextual factors represent a solid barrier against data thieves when used with physical tokens.

 In some cases, MFA allows companies to remove traditional password access from their network perimeter.
 Passwords are clumsy to use.
 Few employees use strong passwords or store them safely.
 Going passwordless can make a lot of sense from a security perspective.

-MFA can use contextual information about mobile devices, user locations, or even user behavior.
+MFA can use contextual information about mobile devices, user locations, and behavior.
 These factors may be sufficient to allow access when combined with biometric data.
 This saves time while providing a degree of security.
 However, strong passwords should be retained to access sensitive data and critical workloads.

 Identity and Access Management and network segmentation are core ZTNA technologies, but MFA also plays a role.

-MFA systems can ask for additional information when users try to exercise administrative functions.
-MFA can also apply conditional access to high-security databases and request additional user credentials at regular intervals.
+MFA systems can ask for extra information when users try to exercise administrative functions.
+MFA can also apply conditional access to high-security databases and request additional user credentials regularly.

 Companies can combine MFA systems and critical cloud assets by using provisioning protocols.
 For instance, Microsoft Entra ID (formerly Azure AD) supports protocols like RADIUS and Oauth 2.0.

-Standard protocols like RADIUS make it easier to combine legacy network tools and cloud applications.
+Standard protocols like RADIUS make combining legacy network tools and cloud applications easier.
 MFA systems must operate across all network devices and resources.
 Adopting an approach based on standard protocols makes this possible.

 The threat landscape does not stand still.
 New phishing techniques emerge monthly.
 Novel malware threats can compromise previously secure endpoints.
 Network managers must be aware of these developments.
 Security teams must update MFA systems to reflect real-world cybersecurity risks.

-Regularly assess MFA systems to ensure they are delivering effective security.
-Are workers using them properly?
+Regularly assess multi-factor authentication systems to ensure they are delivering adequate security.
+Are workers, including remote employees, using them correctly?
 Do you need to use more or different authentication factors?
 Are any gaps not covered by authentication processes?

 Companies also need to be persistent and determined when deploying MFA.
 Most MFA solutions experience problems.
 Users regularly report difficulties, which can cause IT teams to roll back authentication projects.
 Resist this urge.

 Provide support to any departments or individuals experiencing issues.
 Drill down into the concerns reported by users.
-They may detect technical issues that were not apparent to security professionals.
+They may detect technical problems that were not apparent to security professionals.

 Above all, don’t expect overnight success.
 MFA eventually becomes embedded in everyday work, but this won’t happen immediately.